briansong524/Mercari-Price-Estimation/README.md

 **main.py** - clean and train a CNN model.

 **utils.py** - many used methods stored in a separate file for cleanliness

+**keras cnn kaggle_person.ipynb** - reference code from some person's kernel

+**keras cnn rnn,ipynb** - code used to play around with cnn and rnn

+**tensorflow clean NN v05 - RNN.ipynb** - using Tensorflow to run RNN on text

 ## How to use